BasLangenberg/Homecooked.nl/content/posts/2019-02-08-UtrechtJugUBCCandCA.md

 ## Architecture: The Real Software Crisis

+Uncle Bob combined this talk with the talk that should come next.
+Keep on reading!

 ## Clean Architecture & Design

 This was the most interesting session of the two days.
-It's not a secret I aspire to become a solution architect someday, and that day better be sooner than later.
-Starting with this slogan "It's not about the technology, it's about the people", uncle Bob took us on a trip down common architectural patterns.
+It's not a secret for anyone whom I talked about my career dreams for a few minutes that I aspire to become a solution architect someday, and that day better be sooner than later.
+Starting with his famous slogan "It's not about the technology, it's about the people", uncle Bob took us on a trip down common architectural patterns.
 Starting by Stating that every developer should involve himself in architecture, I know I am on the correct path to my current carreer goal.

 Architecture is something that is alive.
 If you place it within the big Agile picture as you should, it is the same thing as code.
 It constantly changes and adapts.
 Architecture is a living thing.
 You cannot make it up beforehand, it evolve with the system it tries to describe.
 Magic happens when software is right, be it clean code or a correct architecture.
 Effort to maintain or adapt is minimized.
 Functionality and flexibility are maximized.
 Software design and architecture are the same thing.